There are three elements to a balance sheet, assets liabilities and equity.

 It should be noted that the term assets in accounting is much narrower than that used in the general sense.
 Not all assets have a cost, for example employees, customer lists or the inherent brand value of a business are in the general sense assets, but since they have no cost, they are not regarded as assets in accounting and are not included on the balance sheet of the business.

-Assets can classified as current assets is they are cash or cash equivalents, or when they are held primarily for the purpose of trade or they are realized or used as part of the normal operating cycle.
+Assets can classified as current assets if they are cash or cash equivalents, or when they are held primarily for the purpose of trade or they are realized or used as part of the normal operating cycle.
 Current assets includes assets such as inventory, accounts receivable, short-term investments, accrued revenue, prepaid expenses and cash.

 Other assets which are not part of the normal operating cycle, are classified as current assets if they expect to be realized within twelve months of the balance sheet date.

-Current assets are shown in the balance sheet at the lower of cost or net realizable value.
+Current assets are shown in the balance sheet at the lower of cost or net realizable value in order of liquidity (most liquid first).

-Non-current assets are all other assets not classified as a current assets.
+Non-current assets are all other assets not classified as a current asset.
 They include long term investments in marketable securities, property, and plant and equipment.

 Non-current assets are for use long term within the business and are not bought primarily to be sold.
 They are sometimes referred to as long term assets or fixed assets.